Columbus, Franklin County, OH

 Local Insight

 Columbus combines a fast-growing tech economy with a large inventory of historic housing stock, creating an electrical services market driven equally by modernization and maintenance.
 German Village, Victorian Village, Clintonville, and Old Town East contain thousands of homes with original pre-1960s wiring, ungrounded outlets, and undersized panels that pose fire risk and cannot support modern electrical demands.
 Meanwhile, booming suburbs like Dublin, Powell, New Albany, and Westerville are driving demand for EV charger installations, smart home wiring, and dedicated home office circuits.
 AEP Ohio's grid across central Ohio is regularly tested by severe thunderstorms that knock out power to tens of thousands of customers — an April 2025 storm left over 24,500 without power — and ice storms compound the risk every winter.
-The City of Columbus enforces strict electrical permitting through its Building and Zoning Services Department, requiring OCIEB-licensed contractors for all permitted work.
+The City of Columbus enforces strict electrical permitting through its Building and Zoning Services Department, requiring OCIEB-independent contractors for all permitted work.
 With Columbus's population continuing to grow and electrical demands increasing, proactive panel assessments and whole-house surge protection are smart investments for homeowners across the metro.

 Common Questions